jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

           - int(sleep_time.split(':')[0])
         )

   and it does, the terminal shows passing tests!
+Celebration Time

 * Since all the tests are passing I can rewrite the solution as a series of steps for someone who does not know how to use `str.split`_, index a :doc:`list </data_structures/lists/lists>` or use the int_ constructor